 Handling ad hoc requests including additional scope, devices and changes to priorities

 Dropping off and picking up devices from the client’s testing lab to our off-site facility

 Sequentially through the duration of this program, we worked with the client’s third-party vendor to test devices on different releases within the environments.
 We provided an off-site outsourced solution and was accountable for producing an impact assessment identifying gaps and a way to track performance against deadlines established.
 We provided additional value to the client by helping refine the work intake process, status reports, schedule impacts, stakeholder meetings and a better overall QA governance process.

 We continue to support QA initiatives for applications outside the scope of this program, further demonstrating the success of this effort.

 Three critical factors laid the groundwork for the successful implementation of this QA program:

 The client lacked the expertise and bandwidth to take this project on internally.
-With a dedicated Quality Assurance practice and experience in mobile device testing, TEKsystems understood the client’s challenges and leveraged its talent pool to source, screen and place resources with the unique skill sets required by this program.
+With a dedicated Quality Management practice and experience in mobile device testing, TEKsystems understood the client’s challenges and leveraged its talent pool to source, screen and place resources with the unique skill sets required by this program.
 Our expertise enabled us to identify individuals who understood two-way sync, possessed working knowledge of SyncML specifically and could write test plans and test cases.